 Applicants interested in a waiver should first complete their application, then email their resume and transcript to Graduate Program Assistant Karin Grindall.

 Students who are admitted to our PhD program will be financially supported with a stipend plus tuition and benefits.
 Read more about financial aid available to CBE graduate students.

 Partnerships with other disciplines at UT—such as medical, life, and physical sciences—as well as with nearby industries and ORNL, help to create exceptional research opportunities for CBE graduate students and develop leadership roles in the vital technologies of the future.

-Additional research facilities include the Computational Materials Research Group, Joint Institute for Advanced Materials, Joint Institute in Biological Sciences, Joint Institute for Computational Sciences, and Sustainable Energy Education and Research Center.
+Additional research facilities include the Computational Materials Research Group, Institute for Advanced Materials and Manufacturing, Joint Institute in Biological Sciences, Joint Institute for Computational Sciences, and Sustainable Energy Education and Research Center.